splunk/public-o11y-docs/gdi/opentelemetry/components/attributes-processor.rst

 Settings
 ======================

-The following table shows the configuration options for the filter processor:
+The following table shows the configuration options for the attributes processor:

 .. raw:: html